vseryakov/backendjs/README.md

   Example:

         /account/icon/del?type=1

+## Public Images endpoint
+This endpoint can server any icon uploaded to the server for any account, it is supposed to be a non-secure method, i.e. no authentication will be performed and no signagture will be needed once it is confgiured which prefix can be public using `api-allow` or `api-allow-path` config parameters.

+The format of the endpoint is:

+    /image/prefix/id/type

+    Example:

+        # Configure accounts icons to be public in the etc/config
+        api-allow-path=/image/account/

+        # Or pass in the command line
+        ./app.sh -api-allow-path /image/account/

+        # Make requests
+        /image/account/12345/0
+        /image/account/12345/1

+        #Return icons for account 12345 for types 0 and 1

+## Icons
+The icons API provides ability for an account to store icons of different types.
+Each account keeps its own icons separate form other accounts, within the account icons can be separated by `prefix` which is just a name assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
+Within the prefix icons can be assigned with unique id which can be any string.

+- `/icon/get/prefix`
+- `/icon/get/prefix/type`

+   Return icon for the current account in the given prefix, icons are kept on the local disk in the directory configured by -api-images-dir parameter(default is images/ in the backend directory).
+Current account id is used to keep icons separate from other accounts.
+If `type` is used to specify any unique icon created with such type which can be any string.

+- `/icon/put/prefix`
+- `/icon/put/prefix/type`

+  Upload new icon for the given account in the folder prefix, if type is specified it creates an icons for this type to separate multiple icons for the same prefix. `type` can be any string consisting from alpha and digits characters.

+  The following parameters can be used:
+    - allow - permissions, see `/account/put/icon` for the format and usage
+    - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
+    - _height - height of the icon, same rules apply as for the width above
+    - _ext - image file format, default is jpg, supports: gif, png, jpg

+- `/icon/del/prefix`
+- `/icon/del/prefix/type`

+   Delete the default icon for the current account in the folder prefix or by type

+- `/icon/select/prefix`
+- `/icon/select/prefix/type`
+  Return list of available icons for the given prefix adn type, all icons starting with prefix/type will be returned, the `url` property will provide full URL to retrieve the icon contents

+  Example:

+        /icon/select/album/me

+  Response:

+        [ { id: 'b3dcfd1e63394e769658973f0deaa81a', type: 'me1', icon: '/icon/get/album/me1' },
+          { id: 'b3dcfd1e63394e769658973f0deaa81a', type: 'me2', icon: '/icon/get/album/me2' } ]

 ## Connections
 The connections API maintains two tables `bk_connection` and `bk_reference` for links between accounts of any type. bk_connection table maintains my